lupyuen/lupyuen.github.io/src/spi2.md

 We'll see this when we cover the NuttX Device Driver for Semtech SX1276.

-# Create SPI Test Driver
+# Inside the SPI Test Driver

 _(For BL602 and ESP32)_